carmengiaccotto/ing-sw-2024-FranchettiRosada-Gherman-Giaccotto-Maestrello/README.md

 <div style="text-align: center;">

 ## Polimi University Project
-CodexNaturalis Board Game is the final project for the Software Engineering course of "Engineering of Computing Systems" held at Politecnico di Milano (2023/2024).
+This is a Java implementation of CodexNaturalis, a board game designed by Thomas Dupont and Maxime Morin, and published by Cranio Creations.
+This is the final project for the Software Engineering course of "Engineering of Computing Systems" held at Politecnico di Milano (2023/2024).

-## The team
+## Students
 Giaccotto Carmen <br>
 Gherman Denisa <br>
 Franchetti-Rosada Alessia <br>
 Maestrello Lucrezia <br>

-# Implemented Features
+## Implemented Features

 | Feature                              |Status|
 |--------------------------------------|----- |